OmegaBlockchain/omegacoin/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `super7coind` for your own use.
+You can ignore this section if you are building `omegacoind` for your own use.

-super7coind/super7coin-cli binaries are not included in the Super7Coin-Qt.app bundle.
+omegacoind/omegacoin-cli binaries are not included in the OmegaCoin-Qt.app bundle.

-If you are building `super7coind` or `Super7Coin Core` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `omegacoind` or `OmegaCoin Core` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: